Statement on LGBTQ+ Inclusion

 At this point in our life together, we seek a fuller statement of our inclusiveness.
-We are a Church that believes in the worth of every person as the good creation of God and we are a Church committed to justice and peace in the civic realm.
-As such, we want to state our full welcome to all who wish to join us on our journey of faith.
-“Open to all and closed to none” means we welcome all persons without regard to race, gender, sexual orientation, age, economic status, physical or mental capacity.
+We are a Church that believes in the worth of every person as the good creation of God, and we are a Church committed to justice and peace in the civic realm.
+As such, we want to state our full welcome to and affirmation of all who wish to join us on our journey of faith as outlined in our Covenant.
+“Open to all and closed to none” means we welcome and affirm all persons without regard to race, gender identity, gender expression, sexual orientation or attraction, biological sex, age, economic status, physical or mental capacity.
 We believe that God’s call, gifts, and blessings are given to all God’s people, and we embrace the Spirit of God that calls, gifts, and blesses.

 Recommended by the Steering Committee for All Church Dialogue on Gay and Lesbian Inclusion

 Freedom of faith expression is a founding principle of Myers Park Baptist Church that is rooted in our Baptist faith tradition.
 The ministers and congregation are free from control by any higher Church authority.
 Our Church exists as an independent, autonomous, and self-governing democratic body.

 In our tradition, ministers have the freedom to speak the truth based on their interpretation of the Scripture, both from the pulpit and in the community.
 We value and protect this freedom of the pulpit because we believe it encourages us to consider the mind of Christ in our everyday lives.

 At the same time, the congregation has a reciprocal freedom to interpret the Scripture on our own behalf.
 In our Covenant, we affirm that “We will be open to all new light, strengthened by God and each other in our faith.
 We will sustain a critical examination of Scripture, belief and ritual as interpreters of God’s active presence in the world.”